Pages

 Tuesday, June 12, 2007

-The question as to whether or not Luther finally recanted on his deathbed pops up every so often.
-I came across this question over on the Catholic Answers boards some time ago.
-I found a very similar question over at Catholic Answers this morning:
+Did Martin Luther finally recant on his deathbed?
+I came across this question over on the Catholic Answers discussion forums in 2007.
+Here's a very similar 2007 question from the Catholic Answers forums:

 Reverend father, will you die steadfast in Christ and the doctrines you have preached?"
 Yes," replied the clear voice for the last time.
 On February 18, 1546, even as he lay dying in Eisleben, far from home, Martin Luther was not to be spared a final public test, not to be granted privacy even in this last, most personal hour.
 His longtime confidant Justus Jonas, now pastor in Halle, having hurriedly summoned witnesses to the bedside, shook the dying man by the arm to rouse his spirit for the final exertion.
 Luther had always prayed for a "peaceful hour": resisting Satan—the ultimate, bitterest enemy—through that trust in the Lord over life and death which is God's gift of liberation from the tyranny of sin.
 It transforms agony into no more than a brief blow.